 The cathedral was built in a relative short time span: its first stone was laid on June 21, 1675 and the building was completed in 1711.

-The dome reaches a height of 111 meters (366 ft) and weights about 66,000 ton.
+The dome reaches a height of 111 meters (366 ft) and weighs about 66,000 tons.
 Eight arches support the dome.
-On top of the dome is a large lantern with a weight of 850 ton.
+On top of the dome is a large lantern with a weight of 850 tons.

 560 steps lead visitors along three galleries all the way to the top of the dome.
 The first gallery, the Whispering Gallery, just inside the dome, is renowned for its acoustics.
 The second gallery, the Stone Gallery, is situated at a height of 53 meters (174 ft) on the outside of the dome, right above the colonnade.
 On top of the dome, at a height of 85 meters (279 ft), is the narrow Golden Gallery, which encircles the lantern's base.
 From here you have a magnificent view over the City